luugiathuy/luugiathuy.github.io/_posts/2014-11-02-setup-ruby-on-rails-postgresql-redis-on-ubuntu.md

 ## PostgreSQL

-### Install PostgreSQL
+### Install

-Install the latest version for Ubuntu via:
+Install the latest version of PostgreSQL for Ubuntu via:

     sudo apt-get install postgresql